platium111/first-docker-project/learn.md

 * `--no-deps` only run specific service without care about `depends_on`.
 Normally, if we just specify service after .yml, we can start only that service.
   * `docker-compose -f docker-compose.yml -f docker-compose.dev.yml up -d --no-deps mongo` [COMMANDS]

+PART 3 : Route in Nodejs
+using intereactive logs `docker logs first-docker-project_node-app_1 -f` with -f
 * normal file system
   touch myfile // use in linux
   printenv // print environment